Base

 For strings and lists, the result contains the characters/elements of a

-followed by the characters/elements of b
+followed by the characters/elements of b.

-together, returning a new map.
+For maps, merges a and b together, returning a new map.
 If a key exists

-, the value in b
+in both a and b, the value in b takes precedence.

 assert concat("hello ", "world") == "hello world" assert concat("foo", "bar") == "foobar" assert concat(["cow", "dog", "cat"], ["turtle"]) == ["cow", "dog", "cat", "turtle"] assert concat([42.3, .428], [13.3, 5]) == [42.3, .428, 13.3, 5] assert concat(#[1, 3, 5], #[3, 5, 6]) == #[1, 3, 5, 6] assert concat(#['a', 'b'], #['c', 'd', 'e', 'f']) == #['a', 'b', 'c', 'd', 'e', 'f'] assert concat({ "foo" => 7.5 }, { "bar" => 3.7, "baz" => 1 }) == { "foo" => 7.5, "bar" => 3.7, "baz" => 1 } assert concat({ true => 'i', false => 'y' }, { true => 'h' }) == { true => 'h', false => 'y' }